hereswhatidid/search-autocomplete/readme.txt

 Please <a href="http://hereswhatidid.com/contact/">contact the author</a> for support.
 Thanks!

 == Change log ==

+= 2.1.5 - 1 Oct 2014
+* Fixed but with WPML installations
+* Added support for delay and autoFocus options

 = 2.1.4 - 27 Jun 2014
 * Ticking version to sync up repos